-- 3. (1) The Interim Electoral Commission in existence immediately before the commencement of this Statute under the Interim Electoral Commission Statute, 1995 shall continue in existence subject to the provisions of this Statute and shall be deemed to be duly established for the purposes of article 264 of the Constitution. - (2) The Commission shall consist of a Chairperson, a Deputy Chairperson and not exceeding five other members appointed by the President with the approval of the Legislature. - (3) Members of the Commission shall be persons of high moral character and proven integrity and who possess considerable experience and demonstrated competence in the conduct of public affairs. - (4) A person holding any of the following offices shall relinquish that office on appointment as a member of the Commission- - (a) a member of the Legislature; or - (b) a member of a local government council; or - (c) a member of the executive of a political party or political organisation; or - (d) a public officer.
+- PART II-INTERIM ELECTORAL COMMISSION. - 4.
+(1) The Interim Electoral Commission in existence immediately before the commencement of this Statute under the Interim Electoral Commission Statute, 1995 shall continue in existence subject to the provisions of this Statute and shall be deemed to be duly established for the purposes of article 264 of the Constitution. - (2) The Commission shall consist of a Chairperson, a Deputy Chairperson and not exceeding five other members appointed by the President with the approval of the Legislature. - (3) Members of the Commission shall be persons of high moral character and proven integrity and who possess considerable experience and demonstrated competence in the conduct of public affairs. - (4) Every member of the Commission shall, before assuming his or her duties as Commissioner, take and subscribe the prescribed oath. - (5) A person holding any of the following offices shall relinquish that office on appointment as a member of the Commissionaterim Bectoral ommision tarme No. of 1995.

-- (5) The members of the Interim Electoral Commission existing immediately before the commencement of this Statute shall continue in office in the corresponding offices on the Commission until the first permanent Electoral Commission is appointed under article 272 of the Constitution - (6) If a member of the Commission is absent, resigns, dies or is removed from office under subsection (7), the President shall, subject to article 272 of the Constitution, with the approval of the Legislature, appoint a person qualified in terms of this section to act in his or her place until that person is able again to resume his or her duties or, as the case may be, until a new person is appointed to fill the vacancy. - (7) A member of the Commission may be removed from office by the President only for- - (a) inability to perform the functions of his or her office arising out of physical or mental incapacity; - (b) misbehaviour or misconduct; or of the (c) incompetence. - 4.
-Subject to the provisions of the Constitution and this line Statute, the Commission shall be independent and shall, in the performance of its functions, not be subject to the direction or ssio control of any person or authority. - 5.
-(1) The Commission shall have a Secretary who shall be Secretary a public officer appointed by the President on the advice of the Cabinet upon such conditions as may be specified in the instrument of appointment. - (2) The Secretary shall be a person of high moral character and proven integrity, possessing the relevant qualifications and proven ability in the field of public administration and qualified to be appointed to the office of Permanent Secretary. - (3) The Commission shall also have such other officers. and employees as may be necessary for the discharge of its functions.
+- Statute No. 4 - (a) a member of the Legislature; or - (b) a member of a local government council; or - (c) a member of the executive of a political party or political organisation; or - (d) a public officer. - (6) The members of the Interim Electoral Commission existing immediately before the commencement of this Statute shall continue in office in the corresponding offices on the Commission until the first permanent Electoral Commission is pointed under article 272 of the Constitution, and shall be deemed to have taken and subscribed any oath prescribed in respect of their office. - (7) If a member of the Commission is absent, resigns, dies or is removed from office under subsection (8), the President shall, subject to article 272 of the Constitution, with the approval of the Legislature, appoint a person qualified in terms of this section to act in his or her place until that person is able again to resume his or her duties or, as the case may be, until a new person is appointed to fill the vacancy. - (8) A member of the Commission may be removed from office by the President only for- - (a) inability to perform the functions of his or her office arising out of physical or mental incapacity; - (b) misbehaviour or misconduct; or - (c) incompetence. - 5.
+Subject to the provisions of the Constitution and this Statute, the Commission shall be independent and shall, in the formance of its functions, not be subject to the direction or control of any person or authority.